yassienshaalan/applied-ml-ai-systems-articles/articles/2026-02-ai-contract/README.md

 As generative AI systems have become more capable, their failure modes have changed:

 - Prompts behave like APIs but have no schemas, so minor refactors silently break downstream behaviour.
-- Retrieval systems are monitored for latency and recall, but not for *which sources* they rely on — allowing grounding to drift invisibly.
+- Retrieval systems are monitored for latency and recall, but not for *which sources* they rely on, allowing grounding to drift invisibly.
 - Embedding model upgrades are treated as implementation details, when they are in fact architectural changes that shift the geometry of the entire meaning space.
 - Tool calls are validated structurally (valid JSON) but not semantically, allowing logically impossible operations to pass silently into execution.

-The question is not whether these systems fail, but whether failures are made visible at the boundary where they occur — or allowed to accumulate silently until they surface as degraded behaviour in production.
+The question is not whether these systems fail, but whether failures are made visible at the boundary where they occur, or allowed to accumulate silently until they surface as degraded behaviour in production.

 ## Why This Matters